maxtkc/mvths-wiki/docs/009-metro-mini-and-breadboard.rst

 1. Insert the Metro Mini into your breadboard.
 Make sure to remove all of your previous circuits before starting this step.
 2. Connect the 5V pin from your Metro Mini to the power bus (red) of your breadboard.
+Use a short wire.
 3. Connect one of the GND pins from your Metro Mini to the ground bus (blue) of your breadboard.
+You will only need to connect one of the two GND pins.
-4. Connect the power buses on your breadboard together and the ground buses on your breadboard together.
+4. If you have not already done so, connect the power buses on your breadboard together and the ground buses on your breadboard together.

 .. raw:: html